Central Yankee Town, West Caicos.

 The railroad causeway across Lake Catherine, West Caicos.

-Contrary to the railroad on East Caicos which utilized wood sleepers (likely sourced locally), stamped sheet metal sleepers were chosen for West Caicos.
-Although pressed out of a thin ferrous metal, the majority remain intact despite the high salinity of adjacent water.
+Contrary to the railroad on East Caicos, which used wood sleepers (likely sourced locally), the West Caicos railroad used stamped sheet metal sleepers.
+Although pressed out of a thin ferrous metal, the majority remain intact despite the high salinity of the adjacent water.

 The railroad also features another unique sight for the Turks and Caicos: a railway cut through a small limestone hill.